 Total annual enquiries

-Between 2009 and 2015 the number of enquiries more than doubled.
-Compared to last year, the use of Your Europe Advice increased by 14%.
+Between 2009 and 2016 the number of enquiries more than doubled.
+Compared to last year, the use of Your Europe Advice slightly decreased which is due to more, more relevant and more user-friendly information on the Your Europe website.

 Enquiries by type of user